pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/27_Geographic_Types.md

 ![GeoPoint Config](../../../img/classes-datatypes-geo1.jpg)
 ![GeoPoint Field](../../../img/classes-datatypes-geo2.jpg)

 The geopoint consists of two coordinates: latitude and longitude.
-In the pimcore GUI there is the same geopoint selector widget as shown above.
+In the Pimcore GUI there is the same geopoint selector widget as shown above.
 It allows to find coordinates for a geographic point easily.
 In the database the values are stored in two columns which are called latitude and longitude.
 Programmatically the data for this field is represented by `Pimcore\Model\Object\Data\Geopoint`.
 To set a geopoint programmatically, a new